debops/debops/docs/acme-integration.rst

 When the :program:`pki-realm` detects the :file:`acme/request.pem` file, it automatically calls the :program:`acme-tiny` script using the ``pki-acme`` unprivileged account to request the certificate.
-When the request is completed successfully and an :file:`external/cert.pem` certificate is not found, ACME certificate will be activated in the :file:`public/` directory.
+When the request is completed successfully and an :file:`external/cert.pem` certificate is found, the certificate will be activated in the :file:`public/` directory.
 The script automatically downloads Let's Encrypt intermediate certificate as well as links the Root CA certificate from the system certificate store provided by the ``ca-certificates`` package.